nwinnie450/TestCaseWriter/USER_GUIDE.md

 ---

-*This user guide provides comprehensive information for getting the most out of your Test Case Writer Agent.
+*This user guide provides comprehensive information for getting the most out of your Test Case Manager.
 For additional support or questions not covered here, please contact our support team.*

 **Version:** 1.0
 **Last Updated:** August 2025